-Donald Trump against all odds has finally managed to become the President of United States of America on the promises of ‘Making America Great Again.’
+Donald Trump against all odds has finally managed to become the President of the United States of America on the promises of ‘Making America Great Again.’
 Now that he is in White House, the promises he made to citizens before getting elected are slowly but surely, taking a shape.

-A recent research conducted by the Commonwealth Fund with RAND Corporation using simulation analyzed his plans and came up with probable impacts.
+Recent research conducted by the Commonwealth Fund with RAND Corporation using simulation analyzed his plans and came up with probable impacts.

 The Affordable Care Act

-Donald Trump and the GOP are in mood to completely repeal the ACA and supplant it with something new, named ‘Healthcare Reform to Make America Great Again.’
+Donald Trump and the GOP are in the mood to completely repeal the ACA and supplant it with something new, named ‘Healthcare Reform to Make America Great Again.’
 However, the aim is to accomplish a superior law with a few sections of ACA included.

 Some of the Planned Changes are: